olirice/alembic_utils/docs/quickstart.md

 $ pip install alembic_utils
 ```

-Next, add "alembic_utils" to the logger keys in `alembic.ini` and add a configuration for it.
+Next, add "alembic_utils" to the logger keys in `alembic.ini` and a configuration for it.
 ```
 ...
 [loggers]